 Image quality needs to be 300 DPI digital or better with a high contrast background.
 Most authors use dull, white poster board or similar for a backdrop.
 American Gunsmith prints in black and white, however, quality, high-resolution color JPEG pics (6MP or higher) straight from your digital camera or scanner are best.
 See camera recommendations below.

 A digital image suitable for print needs to be about four times higher resolution than one that looks good on a computer monitor.
-All images are converted to 300 DPI and your pics need to be at least that good.
-Schematics or technical line drawings need to be 1200 DPI.
+All images are converted to 300 DPI at the printed size and your pics need to be at least that good, preferably better.
 Make sure your resolution is high!

-You may email your complete article and photos directly to us at email@example.com.
-A file sharing service such as WeTransfer (https://www.wetransfer.com) to upload your completed article, captions, and picture files is preferred.
+Send your complete article and photos directly to us at firstname.lastname@example.org.
+A file-sharing service such as WeTransfer (https://www.wetransfer.com) to upload your completed article, captions, and picture files is preferred.
+Email is a secondary option as we’ve had issues with some submissions.
 If emailing direct, attach as many files as possible so as to use the least number of emails and use the same subject line for each.
-As a third, less preferred option, burn all content to a CD and submit via snail mail:

 By submitting any material to us you acknowledge that you are the legal copyright holder of all text and images submitted and agree to offer American Gunsmith, published by AG Media, Inc., Nonexclusive Print, Reprint, Electronic, Excerpt, Anthology, and Archival Rights to your submitted material for a one-time fee.
 AG Media will have nonexclusive rights to display, copy, publish, distribute, transmit and sell print and digital reproductions of your work.
 In other words, you have the legal right to send us your material for publication and are granting us the right to edit, publish and re-publish your article and pictures, in print and/or digitally, in exchange for a one-time fee, however, you retain your copyright to your material and may reuse and/or resell your article and pictures elsewhere.